 Developmental delays in preschoolers

-The term developmental delay is when a child is developing skills more slowly than other children in the same age group.
+Developmental delay is when a child takes longer to learn skills compared to other children the same age.

 Developmental milestones are a general guide, and some children may reach milestones earlier or later.